 20 pieces showcasing recently completed work in the medium you are applying to pursue (with the exception of Art Education students who may show a variety of recently completed work by the applicant – not the work of their students).
 Individual portfolio requirements vary; please contact the individual department for more details.

 - Statement of Intent (All Programs)

 Letters of Recommendations (All Programs)

-2 Letters required for Art History, City and Regional Planning, and Landscape Architecture, 3 Letters required for all other majors.
+2 Letters required for Art History, 3 Letters required for all other majors.
 When you are filling out your SlideRoom application, there will be a place to enter the email address for your references.
 SlideRoom will then automatically send them an email prompting them to submit their recommendation letters via the SlideRoom website.
 Please do not send paper letters of recommendation; we cannot accept these.

 Graduate funding is offered in a variety of formats including fellowships and assistantships depending on the individual department.
 Please contact your individual program coordinator for additional information.